 Or you can go a little further and head to the Danube Island.
 The Donauinsel station will take you there.
 Walk down the steps to the river bank and walk along the river to find your perfect bar or restaurant.
 The restaurants line the island and both sides of the canal.

 At the end of the night we took the metro back to our hostel.
 We were so tired (and a little tipsy) so we headed in pretty early for Vienna.
 Most people were just starting their night.
 But we had to wake up early and catch a train back to Innsbruck and prepare for class the next day.

 For an interactive map of Austria and its metro system, check out this website.

 I was unable to visit the Schönbrunn Palace during my stay in City Center Vienna.
 The palace is located outside of Vienna, a little too far for us when we were only there for a day.

-One of Prince Eugene of Savoy’s residences is the Winter Palace, located across the street from the Lower Belvedere.
+The Winter Palace is one of Prince Eugene of Savoy’s residences and is located across the street from the Lower Belvedere.
 To find out more about visiting this palace, click here.

 Have you been to Vienna?
-What was your favorite spot(s)?
+Comment below with your favorite spot(s)!